thunderrabbit/barefoot_rob/content/events/2024/10/26connection-circle-for-conscious-men-and-women.en.md

 Be welcomed in an intimate space as you cleanse away from your day.
 Receive energetic cleansing with sage and angelic auric spray.
-Enjoy delicious vegan snacks including organic herbal tea and sensual treats infused with high frequencies to nourish your temple and tantalise your senses with like-minded souls.
+Enjoy delicious vegan snacks including
+Herbal tea and sensual treats infused with high frequencies to nourish your temple and tantalise your senses with like-minded souls.

 **Heart-Opening Sacred Shares 6:30pm-7:00pm:**